 - Notify your references that we will be contacting them.

-- Drop off, mail, or email the application to Maggie Davidson, 4-H Program Coordinator.
+- Drop off, mail, or email the application to Emily Hoover, 4-H Program Coordinator.
 Note: turning in an application does not mean that you are now a certified volunteer.
 You will receive a letter once your certification is complete welcoming you as a new volunteer.

 - WE will conduct your criminal history and child abuse checks and check your references.